 The LORD is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge, my shield and the horn of my salvation, my stronghold.Psalm 18:2

-Tearing Down Strongholds–A Look at King Josiah
+Strongholds in the Bible–A Look at King Josiah

 By the time he became king at the age of eight, the nation of Israel was a divided kingdom that strayed from the commands of the Lord.

 He was raised in a family that blatantly dishonored God.
-The beautiful temple that Solomon took such great care to build was no longer used to burn sacrifices to the Lord, but Josiah’s grandfather Manasseh built altars to false gods in the temple courts and inside the temple!
+The beautiful temple that Solomon took such great care to build was no longer used to burn sacrifices to the Lord, but Josiah’s grandfather Manasseh built altars to false gods in the temple courts and inside the temple.

 Josiah’s grandfather did great evil in the eyes of the Lord, even more evil than the surrounding nations who did not fear God (2 Kings 21:9).